 Recall of Delivered Gas Supply

 On a day ahead basis, and as set forth in the Nominations and Scheduling paragraph below, ENA would have the right to recall the gas supply that Lakeland has requested to be scheduled and delivered to its citygate.
-At any time that ENA recalls delivered gas supply requested by Lakeland, In addition, Lakeland has the right to buy back such Recall Gas if neededLakeland relieved of its obligation to pay ENA the applicable Contract Price and would receive a credit on the next month’s invoice.
-Further, during such recall period, Lakeland would have the right to buy back from ENA such delivered gas which was recalled by ENA at an agreed to price which is reflective of current market conditions. at the price set forth below.
+At any time that ENA recalls delivered gas supply requested by Lakeland, ENA would buy such Recall Gas at the price set forth below.
+In addition, Lakeland has the right to buy back such Recall Gas if needed at the price set forth below.

 Contract Price